thushan/neopixel-faketv/readme.md

-# Neopixel Fake TV Simulator
+# NeoPixel Fake TV Simulator with Arduino

 An arduino nano project based on the excellent article from [Adafruit: Fake TV Light for Engineers](https://learn.adafruit.com/fake-tv-light-for-engineers/overview) by Phillip Burgess.